Documentation Index

 | L40S | 8x NVIDIA L40S | 2x 25 Gbit/s Ethernet | 2TB | 4x 7.68TB NVMe | Inference, fine-tuning small to medium models requiring less than 48GB VRAM |

 Outbound data transfer (egress) from GPU clusters is free.
-For pricing details, see GPU Cloud billing.
+Other costs are covered in GPU Cloud billing.

 InfiniBand networking